 A cash advance allows you to borrow against a special cash access line that may come with your card.
 Keep in mind that the APR for cash advances is often higher than it is for purchases.

 Fees and Interest

 Available credit is the total amount of credit available for purchases for the billing cycle you are viewing.
-This is simply calculated as your total credit limit minus your current (new) balance.
+This is simply calculated as your total credit limit minus your current balance.

 Past Due Amount

 If you have any amount that is past due, the total will appear here.

 The Transactions section is where you’ll see an itemized list of every transaction for the current billing period.
 This includes every type of transaction — not only purchases but also payments, credits, interest charged, etc.

 This section is where you should spend the majority of your time on each statement, since it breaks down in fine detail everything that happened since the previous statement.
 At a minimum, you should see the transaction date, a description — such as the retailer’s name — and the amount of the transaction.
 Any transactions made by an authorized user on your account will also be listed in this section.

 This section will give you several insights into your credit usage.
 For instance, it will help you understand where you are spending the most, and if there are any spending habits you need to rein in.
 Plus, if there are any transactions you don’t recognize, you can find them here and report them if you believe there has been unauthorized or fraudulent use of your credit card.